zdravkov/kendo-docs/api/web/grid.md

 ### columns.filterable.cell.template `Function`

-JavaScript function which will customize how the input for the filter value is customized.
+JavaScript function which will customize how the input for the filter value is rendered.

 #### Example - Using template for the filter cell